 The Underlying Issues

-Although eating disorders manifest as food and body issues, they are .
-In fact, they are .
+Although eating disorders manifest as food and body issues, they are mental health issues.
+In fact, they are among the deadliest of mental illnesses.
 There are underlying psychological issues that spark this serious disordered behavior that we’re still learning about.
 Among Latinas specifically, the internal conflict of being a member of a marginalized community in the U.S. may be a contributing factor in the development of an eating disorder.
 The lack of feeling understood and valued as someone from a marginalized group may be one of many triggers, as it can cause feelings of isolation and inadequacy; the disordered behaviors may be an attempt to blend in with the white majority.